 Compare physician office visit prices, dental prices, hospital outpatient tests, PT visits and some surgery prices, as well as some ER prices (estimated at 2017-2018 prices plus 5% inflation) in NH.
 Choose procedure or test (e.g. lab, Radiology such as x-ray, MRI, CT or ultrasound).
 Select insurance, or uninsured to compare charges with your deductible.
 Tonsillectomy, colonoscopy and about 20 different surgeries are in Outpatient, which are bundled to include surgeon and anesthesia costs.
 Price transparency project developed by the New Hampshire Insurance dept. Excellent website, easy to navigate

-Find typical charge for common visits to WI emergency departments (ER) or hospital-based urgent care.
-Examples: urinary tract infection (UTI), or nausea and vomiting or teeth problems.
-Shows median (middle) price for ER (2018) WITHOUT the physician’s fee, and how many cases the hospital treated.
+Find ER visit and urgent care prices for common visits to WI emergency departments (ER) or hospital-based urgent care.
+Examples of typical charges: mood disorders, urinary tract infection (UTI), nausea and vomiting or teeth problems.
+Shows median (middle) price for ER (2018-2019) WITHOUT the physician’s fee, and how many cases the hospital treated.
 If the hospital has on-site urgent care, it will show that price also.
-Example: Mercy Health Hospital in Janesville charged $1880 (median) in the ER for urinary tract infection (UTI), but just $514 in its urgent care service.
+Example: Mercy Health Hospital in Janesville charged $2,102 (median charge during April 2018 to March 2019) in the ER for urinary tract infection (UTI), but just $345 in its urgent care service.
 Free-standing community Urgent Care clinics are not included in these prices.
 Wisconsin Hospital Association’s PricePoint makes comparing hospital prices possible.
 Compare hospitals downtown vs. those in the suburbs.